Access List Reference | Teleport

 description: "A description of the Access List and its purpose"

-# owners are a list of Teleport users who own the Access List.
-Provided the owners
+# owners are a list of Teleport users or Access Lists who own the Access List.

 owners: